THE COLLEGE MISSION

 groups and is committed to fostering student success in higher education as a

 The College will achieve its mission through the goals listed below:

-- Programs, activities, and services will create a welcoming and inclusive environment that promotes respect for diverse cultures, backgrounds, and points of view.
+- The College will provide an inclusive environment that promotes respect for diverse cultures, abilities, and points of view.

-- The College will provide an environment that cultivates student learning and success.
+- Programs, activities, and services will cultivate student learning and success.

 The College is firmly committed to a policy of providing educational programs of the highest quality.
 The maintenance of that standard requires the fulfillment of various responsibilities by the Board of Trustees and all employees.
 The Board must work on a continuing basis to maintain a well-qualified and productive staff, equipped with adequate facilities and resources, and provided with proper working conditions, compensation, and benefits.
 Employees, in turn, have an obligation for the maintenance of quality and productivity in their efforts, to conduct themselves in a professional manner, to work toward the attainment of the College's goals, to follow the regulations, policies, and procedures of the College, and in general, to work together and with the Board to serve the interests of students.

 The purposes of this manual are to acquaint full-time employees with various policies and regulations concerning their duties, responsibilities, and privileges; to outline the many benefits employees of the College accrue; and to foster good working relationships and orderly administration.

 Obviously, all contingencies that might arise cannot be anticipated.
 Information about matters not covered herein may be obtained directly from appropriate College officials.